Gluten Free Diet

 Check the Label

 For packaged or processed foods, always check the food label for the ingredient list.
-All UK packaged foods are required to have allergen labelling which will tell you if gluten is one of the ingredients.
-On some the packaging will clearly state, ‘gluten-free’, ‘very low-gluten’, ‘suitable for celiacs’.
-Many supermarkets offer lists of Gluten Free products which are freely available on their websites.
+All UK packaged foods are required to have allergen labelling, which will tell you if gluten is one of the ingredients.
+On some of the packaging will clearly state, ‘gluten-free’, ‘very low-gluten’, ‘suitable for celiacs’.
+Many supermarkets offer lists of gluten-free products which are freely available on their websites.

 What to avoid